kosmonautdnb/WatcomGL/README.md

   GLIMPL.CPP
 ####

 By far the biggest performance limiting factor seems to be memory bandwidth with cache.
-You'll need a fast machine to run this on.
+You'll need a fast machine to run this.

 You can use this library as a general-purpose C software rasterizer; it's not limited to DOS.